Skip to content

 Conventions Convention Locked runtime conventions: reserved-namespace policy for framework-owned ids, ns-prefix conventions for features, reserved fx-ids and app-db keys.

-Managed external effects Reference The unifying conceptual frame: eight properties every framework-owned managed-effect surface (:rf.http/managed, :rf.ws/*, :invoke / :invoke-all, :rf.server/*, :rf.flow/*) inherits.
+Managed external effects Reference The unifying conceptual frame: eight properties every framework-owned managed-effect surface (:rf.http/managed, :rf.ws/*, :spawn / :spawn-all, :rf.server/*, :rf.flow/*) inherits.
 New surfaces (managed timers, managed background jobs) are graded against the same checklist.

 Construction Prompts Construction Prompts Per-kind AI-scaffolding templates (event, sub, fx, view, machine, feature, route, schema, SSR).
-Sibling to MIGRATION.md.
+Sibling to the migration corpus at ../migration/from-re-frame-v1/.

 AI Audit Audit Score of every Spec against the AI-first discipline principles; surfaces gaps.